 If spanking is not effective, what is?
 Many child development professionals recommend extinction approaches, or the removal of positive reinforcement after unacceptable behavior.
 Two effective and commonly used extinction approaches are the time-out method and the removal of privileges.

 The time-out method is highly effective for young children.
 To use this option, you must first set ground rules.
-Make it clear to your child which behaviors—tantrums, hitting, and yelling, for example—will warrant a time-out.
+Make it clear to your child which behaviors will warrant a time-out.
 Select a quiet, removed location where your child will have to sit.

-When your child misbehaves, give one warning, then put him in time-out if the behavior continues.
-Set a timer immediately—the AAFP recommends one minute for each year of age—and leave your child in time-out.
+When your child misbehaves, give one warning, then put him or her in time-out if the behavior continues.
+Set a timer right away.
+The AAFP recommends 1 minute for each year of age.
 You should stay within earshot and reset the timer if your child continues to misbehave.
 When the timer is over, allow your child to leave the designated area.

 Removing privileges such as driving, watching TV, or playing video games for a set amount of time is effective in discouraging future rule breaking.
-Another effective strategy that works well with adolescents and even older children is not allowing them to participate in activities, such as parties, sports events, or outings with friends.
+Another effective strategy that works well with adolescents and even older children is not allowing them to participate in activities, such as parties or outings with friends.

 While time-out and removal of privileges both work well for punishing and discouraging bad behavior, you should also encourage good behavior by rewarding it.
-Praise your child when he deserves it.
-Extend your child’s privileges when he follows the rules.
+Praise your child when he or she deserves it.
+Extend your child’s privileges when he or she follows the rules.
 Develop a points system that allows your child to earn points toward a reward with good behavior.

 National Institute of Child Health and Human Development